 - The Gold Angel (France)

-- Is Buffalo Nickel real silver?
+- Is a Buffalo Nickel real silver?

-No, Buffalo Nickels are not real silver. it is a combination of copper and nickel.
+No, Buffalo Nickels are not real silver.
+It is a combination of copper and nickel.